Computer Access & Policy

 Speaking on your cell phone is not permitted in the Tech Center.
 We ask that you take your call outside or into the library’s lobby.
 We also ask that you silence your devices while in the Tech Center.

 Library privileges may be suspended for misuse of or damage to equipment, for behavior that is disruptive to the operation of the library and its patrons, and for any inappropriate behavior deemed to be a violation of library policy.
 Local authorities could be called at the sole discretion of the staff.

 Computer Access In The Barclay Family Children’s Wing

 Two computers are available in the Barclay Family Children’s Wing to anyone under the age of 13 wishing to use a computer.
 Please sign up with the librarian at the Children’s desk.

-There is a 2 hour limit on computer usage per patron, per day.
+A service limit of 2 hours of computer usage per patron per day.
 Time may be extended at the sole discretion of library staff.